Philip Isely: Books

-Co-author
+Co-writer

-Philip also co-authored and edited several works, including "A constitution for the Federation of Earth" (1974, revised edition 1991) and Plan for collaboration in World Constituent Assembly for 1991.
-He was also the author of several world legislation measures adopted at the Provisional World Parliament.
+Philip also co-wrote and edited several works, including "A Constitution for the Federation of Earth" (1974, revised edition 1991) and Plan for Collaboration in World Constituent Assembly for 1991.
+He was wrote several world-legislation measures adopted at the Provisional World Parliament.

 Death

 Philip Isely died on June 26, 2012.

 Awards

 In 1989, obtained a research doctorate in education.
 He received the Honor Award of the International Association of Educators for World Peace in 1975.